 GXM binding by acapsular cells.
-Acapsular C. neoformans cells (strain Cap 67, 106 cells) were suspended in 100 μ l of 0.01 M phosphate buffer (pH 6.0), supplemented or not with chitinase at 1mg/ml, and incubated for 24 h at 37^oC.
-The cells were washed and suspended in the same volume of purified GXM at 10 μ g/ml in PBS.
-The suspension was incubated for 12 h at 25^oC and extensively washed with PBS, followed by fixation with 4% paraformaldehyde.
-The cells were further blocked by incubation for 1 h in PBS-BSA and reacted with mAb 18B7 (1 μ g / ml) for 1 h at room temperature, followed by a fluorescein isothiocyanate (FITC) labeled goat anti-mouse IgG (Fc specific) to detect bound antibody (Sigma).
+Acapsular C. neoformans cells (strain Cap 67, 106 cells) were suspended in 100 μ l of 0.01 M phosphate buffer (pH 6.0) supplemented or not with chitinase at 100 μ g/ml and incubated for 24 h at 37°C. The cells were washed and suspended in the same volume of purified GXM at 10 μ g/ml in PBS.
+The suspension was incubated for 12 h at 25°C and extensively washed with PBS, followed by fixation with 4% paraformaldehyde.
+The cells were further blocked by incubation for 1 h in PBS-bovine serum albumin and reacted with MAb 18B7 (1 μ g/ml) for 1 h at room temperature, followed by an FITC-labeled goat anti-mouse IgG (Fc specific) to detect bound antibody (Sigma).
 Yeast cells were finally observed with an Axioplan 2 (Zeiss, Germany) fluorescence microscope.